 The NRAS property scheme is a government incentive.
 It stands for National Rental Affordability Scheme (NRAS).

-A sector of Individuals, Couples or Families that have good jobs but struggle with Rental Affordability now have the ability to rent the style of accommodation that suits their needs, but at a discount.
+A sector of Individuals, Couples or Families that have good jobs but struggle with Rental Affordability now have the ability to rent the style of accommodation that suits their needs but at a discount.
 The government is making rent more affordable under this scheme.
 The incentive to renters is a rental discount of 20%.
-To compensate you as the landlord, the government provides a Tax Credit of $9,524 per year linked to Rental CPI going forward over a period of 10 years.
-This Tax Credit could amount to over $100,000 over the next 10 years.
+To compensate you as the landlord, the government provides a Tax Credit of $8,394.10 per year linked to Rental CPI going forward over a period of 10 years.
+This Tax Credit could amount to nearly $100,000 over the next 10 years.

-Only newly built residences meeting set criteria can qualify as NRAS properties under this scheme.
-Criteria for inclusion as a NRAS property are proximity to schools, public transport and location.
-The Tax Credit thus increases the rental yield on NRAS properties.
+Only newly built residences meeting set criteria can qualify as an NRAS properties under this scheme.
+Criteria for inclusion as an NRAS property are proximity to schools, public transport and location.
+The Tax Credit, thus, increases the rental yield on NRAS properties.

 - Qualifies the tenant with a $70 discount (20%)